Some Graftings of Complex Projective Structures with Schottky Holonomy: The Hopf Torus

 \section{The Hopf Torus}

 Next we consider a particular class of admissible curves in $S$ whose associated graftings can be described by the image of these curves in the Hopf torus.
-A lift of such a curve spirals around its fixed points as suggested in Figure \ref{figure: left-spiraling}.
+A lift of such a curve spirals around its fixed points as suggested in Figure \ref{left-spiraling} and we call these curves spiraling curves.
 This reduces the study of projective structures grafted along such curves to a study of curves in a torus.